azat-co/fullstack-javascript/chapter3/chapter3.md

 -   Explanations on how to build a Message Board front-end only application with jQuery and Parse

--   Step-by-step instructions on deployment to Windows Azure and Heroku
+-   Step-by-step instructions on deployment to Microsoft Azure and Heroku

 -   Updating and deleting of messages

 This chapter is a basic introduction to front-end web development.
-It covers things important to front-end development of apps such as Twitter Bootstrap and LESS.
+It covers things important to front-end development of apps such as Twitter Bootstrap and Less.
 These amazing libraries allow developers to have a nice user interface in no time.

 It covers the terminology and explains JSON, AJAX, and CORS.
 We then